autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## state database
 The local data store of a node used to persist the node’s local copy of [system state](/glossary/#system-state).

-## slashing
-A protocol action that reduces the amount of a validator's bonded stake as a [slashing penalty](/glossary/#slashing-penalty).

-## slashing penalty
-An economic penalty applied to a validator for misbehaviour.
-Examples of slashing penalty are: slashing, freezing stake.

 ## system state
 The computational state of an Autonity system.
 State is  computed according to the [Autonity Protocol](/glossary/#autonity-protocol).
 System state is stored as key-value pairs, mapping between account [addresses](/glossary/#address) and [account states](/glossary#account-state) in Ethereum's modified Merkle Patricia trie data structure (See [Merkle Patricia Tree, Ethereum Developer docs <i class='fas fa-external-link-alt'></i>](https://ethereum.org/en/developers/docs/data-structures-and-encoding/patricia-merkle-trie/)).